nayarahilton/atomicat-boilerplate/README.md

 <img src="https://user-images.githubusercontent.com/11380436/31257679-41396a4a-aa10-11e7-8bcb-a37a43acf4b3.png"/>
 </p>

-# Atomicat Boilerplate
-This boilerplate mixes the atomic design and modular structure to offer the best of each.
+> This is a completely simple boilerplate that only uses NPM scripts to build your project, without a huge stack dependencies.
+It mixes the atomic design and modular structure to offer the best of each.

 # README #
 This project uses [Stylus](http://stylus-lang.com/), [Nunjucks](https://mozilla.github.io/nunjucks/), [Browserify](http://browserify.org/) and [NPM scripts](https://docs.npmjs.com/misc/scripts).

 ## Features ##

-- This is a completely simple boilerplate containing only NPM scripts with the essential things you need
 - Component based atomic design structure to help create ease maintainable projects
-- Commonly used mixins(ratio, img-cover, etc)
+- Commonly used mixins(ratio, img-cover, resets, vertical and horizontal center, etc)
 - [.editorconfig](http://editorconfig.org/) to help maintain consistent coding styles

 ### Read more: ###